Third place: Internet access

 Many workers in the United States conduct remote work, not from home, but from a third place.
 Remote work can cause isolation and working in public spaces, such as cafes, libraries or coworking areas, may be a happy medium between the home office and the corporate office.
 Availability of public Wi-Fi has been a major enabler of this trend.

 A third place which provides internet access may create a hollow effect in that the patrons are physically present but do not make social contact with each other, being absorbed by their remote connections.
 This is similar to how patrons behave in learning commons environments like those in university libraries where the preponderance of socializing is among people who already know each other.
 Some businesses, like Nomad Café in Oakland, California are trying to ameliorate this effect by staging performance art such as live jazz and asking patrons to share information about themselves with other patrons via an online survey to encourage audience engagement.

-Postmodern conception
+Social and health impacts

-Political geographer and urban planner Edward Soja also developed a theory of Thirdspace, in his 1996 book Thirdspace: Journeys to Los Angeles and Other Real-And-Imagined Places.
-His postmodern conception draws on and is influenced by Henri Lefebvre, Michel Foucault, and postcolonial thinkers Gayatri Chakravorty Spivak, bell hooks, Edward Said, and Homi K. Bhabha.
-Soja's concept of Thirdspace "breaks the Firstspace-Secondspace dualism and comprises such related concepts as 'place, location, locality, landscape, environment, home, city, region, territory and geography' (50) that attempts to come to terms with the representational strategies of real and imagined places.
-He proposes a 'trialectics of spatiality' (57) which is a process, a dynamic force and 'recombinational and radically open' (50)."
+Recent scholarship has described third places as part of a community's social infrastructure as well as informal gathering spaces.
+Researchers have argued that the closure of neighborhood third places can reduce opportunities for social support, belonging, and everyday interaction, with consequences for collective health and well-being.
+Other studies have found that access to third places is unevenly distributed, with higher-poverty communities often having fewer such spaces and rural residents reporting disparities in both access and meaningful use.